-The ability to see in color is not unique to humans, but there are many animals that can only see in black and white.
-Color vision is possible because of the presence of cone photoreceptors in the eye; the different types of cone cells respond to different wavelengths of light, resulting in the perception of different colors.
+The ability to see in color is not specific to humans, but many animals can only see in black and white.
+Colored vision is possible because of the presence of cone photoreceptors in the eye; the different types of cone cells respond to different wavelengths of light, resulting in the perception of different colors.
 Cone cells are not active in low-light conditions, unlike the more sensitive rod photoreceptors.

 Monochromats, Dichromats and Trichromats

-Humans, along with several other primates, are trichromats when it comes to cone receptors – we have three different types.
-It was once thought that most mammals only saw in black and white, but we now know this is not the case – dogs and cats, for example, are dichromatic with limited color vision.
-Animals that are monochromatic, with only one type of cone, can typically only see in shades of black, white and grey.
+Humans, along with several other primates, are trichromats when it comes to cone receptors – they have three different types.
+It was once thought that most mammals only saw in black and white, but this is not the case.
+Dogs and cats, for example, are dichromatic with limited color vision.
+Animals that are monochromatic, with only one type of cone, can typically only see in shades of black, white and gray.

 Diurnal and Nocturnal Animals